Electromechanical relays are like the unsung heroes of our power grid, and they owe their superpowers to a few simple parts.

 What is an electromagnet?

-Wrap wire around a big steel nail.
-Then connect both ends of the wire to the terminals of a battery as seen below.
+Ready to make your own electromagnet?
+Easy!
+Wrap a wire around a big steel nail, and connect both ends of the wire to a battery like in the illustration below.

 Real-world application of electromagnets

 Electromagnets are the beating heart of electromechanical relays.
 Nowadays, solid-state relays are becoming all the rage, using electronics to switch current paths.
 But I still see good ol’ electromechanical relays holding their own in industrial facilities.

 Electromechanical relay operation

 Now, let’s tie it all together by checking out Schematic #1:

 At the bottom rung, you’ll find a steel core, similar to our DIY steel nail wrapped in wire.
 When current runs through this core, it becomes magnetized.